Report: Disney cuts back on Facebook, Instagram ads

-MENLO PARK, Calif.
-(AP) — The Walt Disney Co. has “dramatically” slashed its advertising budget on Facebook and Facebook-owned Instagram, according to a report in the Wall Street Journal.
+MENLO PARK, California (AP) — The Walt Disney Co. has “dramatically” slashed its advertising budget on Facebook and Facebook-owned Instagram, according to a report in the Wall Street Journal.

 Representatives for Disney did not immediately respond to a Sunday message seeking comment.